 And living in this higher place that takes a bit of practise because A, it's not common in our culture.
 It's not really celebrated to not be easily reactive, and people love drama.
 How much do people love drama?
 Netflix is just drama to the enth degree, and it's fun.

 It is fun.
 But it also catches us, and it spirals us through these emotional things.
 And it really can be damaging to our health.

 Well it's distracting.
 I think the biggest thing, if you start looking at the fact that you've got...
 You're saying we're in our 30's.
 We've got a good 10 years to dive in there and maybe do some therapy or do some...
 For me, it's do some integrating from a crazy amount of plant medicine I did in my late 20's and actually allow that to maturate into something.
 Consistently catch myself, consistently make decisions about where I dramatise.
 And just get in there and get really gritty.
 And you only have a certain amount of time.

 I'm not saying we're not allowed to do anything that's completely entertaining or total drama-dom.

 Well it's supposed to burn.

 Exactly.
 Oh, god to be meant to be fun.
 But in terms of just how distracted we let ourselves go, without going into morality, it's right or it's wrong kind of thing.
 But at some point, you go, "Shit, I better get on the horse here and develop myself a little bit."

-You can't really correlate the way the mind is seen the West with the way the Daoists see it.
+You can't really correlate the way the mind is seen the West with the way the Taoists see it.